- The Washington Times - Tuesday, February 17, 2026

 He added, “Trump is worried we’re about to flip Texas.”

-Others said CBS made the right call and that the FCC is trying to restore fairness in campaign coverage — something Republicans say has been lacking in the Texas Senate race.
+Others said CBS made the right call and that the FCC was trying to restore fairness in campaign coverage.
+Republicans say equal coverage has been lacking in the Texas race.

 A spokesperson for the Hunt campaign said, “The media industrial complex routinely elevates Democrats like James Talarico while ignoring conservative leaders who don’t fit their narrative.”